 Helping keep our streets clear of junk automobiles

-OCTA’s Motorist Services team manages the SAAV program and oversees the allocation of funds collected from annual vehicle registration fees for the distribution to all 34 cities and the County of Orange.
+OCTA’s Motorist Services team managed the SAAV program, oversaw the allocation of funds collected from annual vehicle registration fees, and distributed funds to all 34 cities and the County of Orange.
 Over the past 20 years, SAAV has helped clear over 333,000 abandoned vehicles from our neighborhoods and off the streets.

-While local police departments and the Orange County Sheriff are actively looking for these vehicles, it is helpful for residents to get involved.
+Although the SAAV program has sunset, local police departments and the Orange County Sheriff still actively look for and remove abandoned vehicles.
 To report an abandoned vehicle in your city please contact your city’s police or sheriff department.

 To report an abandoned vehicle, please contact your local law enforcement agency.
 For additional information about the SAAV program, please contact OCTA’s Motorist Services staff at MotoristServices@octa.net or (714) 560-5425.